StockNews.com Begins Coverage on Marin Software (NASDAQ:MRIN)

-StockNews.com initiated coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a research note issued to investors on Thursday.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a research note released on Wednesday.
+The firm issued a hold rating on the stock.

 About Marin Software